 With two years of blogging behind me, I am excited for another year of blogging!
 2020 still seems like it should be a thousand light years in the future to me.
 But here we are, it is just around the corner and I couldn’t be more excited to see what happens in the next year of this blog.

 I want to increase my blog traffic to 3000 visitors a month or approximately 100 visitors per day.
 Currently my monthly average for visitors is around 500-700.

 I want to write four blog posts per month.
 Over the past year I had been writing at least a post a month, and sometimes more if I could manage it.
 But this year I want to be more intentional with increasing my content.
 I would specifically like to add more content about budgeting, retirement, paying off debt and side-hustle jobs.
 I still have a large focus on travel, but since my blog is a lifestyle content blog, I think its time to fill out some other areas of interest as well.

 I want to increase my Twitter and Instagram content.
 I have put those social media resources on the back burner over the last five months, as I have mostly focused on growing organic search engine traffic through focused SEO driven writing.
 Pinterest was once again my largest driver of traffic by far, so I will continue using Pinterest.
 I would like to increase my group boards, join more group boards and make more connections.

 Don’t Let Two Years Go By, Start A Blog Now

 If you have been thinking about starting your own blog to be creative, make some extra income, create a writing portfolio, basically whatever you want it to be, make 2020 the year!

-I have both written tutorials as well videos (quick 3 part video series, less than 10 minutes) that walk you through how to start a blog, get hosting, chose a domain name…basically everything you need to know to get your blog off the ground.
+I have both written tutorials as well as video tutorials that walk you through how to start a blog, get hosting, chose a domain name…basically everything you need to know to get your blog off the ground.
 All free!